stackup-wallet/erc-4337-examples/README.md

 ### Batch transfer ERC-20 token

-Similar to `simpleAccount batchTransfer`, we can also do multiple atomic contract interactions in a single transaction.
-This example shows us how with an ERC-20 token.
+This command allows you to do multiple atomic contract interactions in a single transaction.
+The example shows us how with an ERC-20 token.

 ```bash
 # recipient addresses is comma separated.